 A tasting at Hewn spirits is an education.
 Considered the hottest new distillery in Bucks County their products celebrate local ingredients and the art of handcrafted distilling in copper pots.
 I love to cook with bourbon and whisky as you well know, but never really knew much about the process of distilling until today.
 Our teacher, Elliot, poured 4 different spirits including whiskey made from locally grown rye, rum made from molasses, moonshine from non-GMO corn and a full of flavor bourbon made from an heirloom variety of corn called “bloody butcher”.
 Inspired by the handcrafting these spirits are ready for sipping or adding into your favorite creative recipes like BBQ sauce or Sweet William’s Inspired & Spirited Chocolate Chip cookies.

-This trip also included an afternoon in the picturesque town of New Hope filled with antique shops, restaurants, museums and the famous Bucks County Playhouse and further down the road, a tour of the Sand Castle Winery.
+Traveling Bucks County Pennsylvania also included an afternoon in the picturesque town of New Hope filled with antique shops, restaurants, museums and the famous Bucks County Playhouse and further down the road, a tour of the Sand Castle Winery.
 I have done several of the tours on the wine trail; this one is among my favorites.
 Not only is it the most educational when it comes to pairing wines with food (I think we tasted at least a dozen pairings), but also the most entertaining.
 The presenter could easily be a stand-up comic.

 Topping off the weekend evenings in Bucks County is dinner at two outstanding restaurants, Caleb’s American Kitchen and The Golden Pheasant Inn.
 Both restaurants are upscale, but not stuffy with fabulous friendly service.
 The attention is all on the locally sourced food.
 The farm to table concept works well here.